Hampton Towne Centre, Essexville, Michigan

 In 1992, JCPenney moved from Hampton Square to the newer Bay City Mall, after only two years at the older mall.
 The same year, Midland got a mall as well, one about the same size as Bay City Mall (and even sharing three of the same anchors!), albeit without a theater.

-Many longtime Hampton tenants flocked for Bay City Mall, including B. Dalton, Fashion Bug, Lerner, Zales and RadioShack, although there was some overlap as late as 1994 if not later.
+Many longtime Hampton tenants flocked for Bay City Mall, although there was some overlap as late as 1994 if not later.
 Eventually, the Bay City Mall locations won out.
 Wiechmann's apparently went bankrupt around 1993, closing its three stores in Saginaw, one in Owosso, and of course, Hampton Square's.
 The adjacent A & P closed just as the chain underwent a sort of restructure, closing older stores in Michigan and changing others to Farmer Jack.
 The mall, re-dubbed Hampton Towne Centre by the mid-1990s, was then minus two anchors.
 However, it limped through the 1990s and even gained a couple new tenants, such as a local dollar store.
 A McDonald's briefly opened in the mid-1990s in the center court, replacing a nearby location which was torn down.
 This mall-based McDonald's got decent sales for a while (no doubt from mall staff), but it later became an independent restaurant called the Dougout before closing.
 Since then, McDonald's has opened a new store in the mall's parking lot, complete with playplace.
-Perry Drugs closed just before Rite Aid bought out that chain in 1995.
+Perry Drugs was replaced by a newer Rite Aid across the street when Rite Aid bought out the chain in 1995.
 Wiechmann's became a Living and Learning center for Bay-Arenac Intermediate School District, and JCPenney became a Family Independence Agency office.

 The mall closed on September 30, 2010.

-Although the Bay County library occasionally uses the mall for annual used-book sales, it's almost entirely vacant the rest of the time.
-Even most of the non-retail tenants have left, including the gym, storefront church, weight loss clinic, and even the Edward Jones offices, while a thrift shop called Do-All, Inc. opened up in 2006 in the long-vacant former A&P. A bingo hall has taken over the old Perry Drug, and another storefront church took the old Edward Jones slot.
-Even the Chinese restaurant, which had been there for at least 20 years if not longer, has finally moved out as of 2009.
+Although the Bay County library occasionally uses the mall for annual used-book sales, it was almost entirely vacant the rest of the time.
+Even most of the non-retail tenants had left, including the gym, storefront church, weight loss clinic, and even the Edward Jones offices, while a thrift shop called Do-All, Inc. opened up in 2006 in the long-vacant former A&P. A bingo hall took over the old Perry Drug, and another storefront church took the old Edward Jones slot.
+Even the Chinese restaurant finally left in 2009.

-I honestly can't see Hampton Towne Centre hanging around much longer.
-It's a relic, still clad in 1970s earth tones and the dusty, dated storefronts of chains that no longer exist.
-Retailers have gone mostly to the north side of Bay City along Wilder Road, save for a very isolated Meijer just south of this very mall, and even almost all the office and non-retail replacements are gone.
-It's not in a terribly convenient location, so it wouldn't be a great candidate for big-box, even as under-retailed as Bay City is.
+It was a relic, still clad in 1970s earth tones and the dusty, dated storefronts of chains that no longer exist.
+Retailers have gone mostly to the north side of Bay City along Wilder Road, save for a very isolated Meijer just south of this very mall.

 The really bad photos were taken in January 2003 (my camera was starting to break), and the slightly better photos were taken in March 2003.